-It should be trivial that if $a_2 = 0$ then $A_f = \bar{A}f$ , similarly if $\delta_1 = 0$ .
-Thus the conditions to see $\mathcal{CP}$ are that you have two terms such that there are different weak phase and strong phase.
-At this stage these are still two terms, but we will see soon that these terms can be closely related to a tree-level diagram and a penguin.
+It should be trivial that if $a_2 = 0$ or $\delta_1 = 0$, then $A_f = \overline{A}f$.
+Thus the conditions to see CP violation are that you have two terms such that there are different weak phase and strong phase.

-Our goal experimentally is to find processes where $a_1 \approx a_2$ and there are different $\delta$ and $\phi$ .
-Note that $a_3$ and $\delta_3$ are related to the strong interaction, only $\phi$ is related to the weak interaction.
+Our goal experimentally is to find processes where $a_1 \approx a_2$ and there are different δ and φ .
+Note that a_s and δ_s are related to the strong interaction, only φ is related to the weak interaction.
 We return to the usual story: we have to deal with hadronic matrix elements.
 Here there are two good cases: either the hadronic matrix elements cancel or they can be directly measured.
 This was not the case for CP-conserving processes.

-A nice question: if $A_f \neq \bar{A}f$ we demonstrate CP violation.
+Example 14.1.
+We know that we demonstrate CP violation if $A_f \neq \bar{A}f$.
 Is the converse true?
 Can we show that there is CP violation without actually directly measuring it?
 The analog is measuring the angles of a triangle without ever measuring any particular angle.
 In principle one can measure CP violation just by measuring the lengths of the sides of the unitarity triangle.
-By measuring a few decay rates and a few complex conjugate decay rates-such that they are all the same-and we could still demonstrate that there is a phase in the Lagrangian.
+By measuring a few decay rates and a few complex conjugate decay rates-such that they are all the same-and we can still demonstrate that there is a phase in the Lagrangian.

 We've talked very generally about CP violation in mesons.
 Let us briefly mention two other measurements of CP violation outside of flavor physics.
-The first is the triple product, where in some decay one takes three vectors (e.g. $p_1$ , $p_2$ , and spin in a three-body decay) and generate some kind of triple product ( $\mathbf{p}a \times \mathbf{p}2$ ) · s.
+The first is the triple product, where in some decay one takes three vectors (e.g. p_1 , p_2 , and spin in a three-body decay) and generate some kind of triple product $(\mathbf{p}a \times \mathbf{p}2) \cdot \mathbf{s}$.
 These types of quantities turn out to be CP odd and sensitive to the sum of the strong and weak phase.
 At the LHC one can study CP violation with these sorts of triple products.
 The other possible measurement for CP violation are electric dipole moments (EDM).
 These are CP violating for elementary particles.
 When you take the dipole moment of such a particle then the CP conjugate of such a state must change since angular momentum doesn't conserve CP.
 Note that the magnetic moment is CP-even.
 The argument only holds for elementary particles.
 When you have molecules you can have an EDM and move to different states.
-Measurement of the EDM for the electron is a measurement of $\mathcal{CP}$ .
+Measurement of the EDM for the electron is a measurement of \mathcal{CP} .
 What about the neutron?
 People say that the neutron EDM is the best bound on SUSY CP violation.
 Certainly the neutron is not elementary, but there is no excited neutron state.
-Thus the full statement is that the EDM of any particle that doesn't have an excited state is a signal of $\mathcal{CP}$ .
+Thus the full statement is that the EDM of any particle that doesn't have an excited state is a signal of \mathcal{CP} .
 (Actually, this boils down to having a degenerate ground state.)

-So far CPV has only been unambiguously observed in $K_L$ , $B^0$ , and $B^{\pm}$ .
+So far CPV has only been unambiguously observed in K_L , B^0 , and B^{\pm} .